 About Me

-Shortly after graduating with my BFA in Musical Theatre from Otterbein University, I was diagnosed with a vocal injury and spent a few years in and out of voice therapy.
-Eventually, I needed surgery, and by the time I reached the end of the rehab process, I was so inspired by my experience in therapy that I decided to make the switch to pursue my M.S. in Communicative Sciences and Disorders to become a Speech Language Pathologist.
-I’m currently in my first year at NYU, and I look forward to helping voice patients exactly like myself from the other side of the therapy desk in a few years when I have a white coat of my own!
+Shortly after graduating, I was diagnosed with a vocal injury and spent a few years in and out of voice therapy.
+Eventually I needed surgery, and by the time I reached the end of the rehab process I was so inspired by my experience that I decided to make the switch to pursue my M.S. in Communicative Sciences and Disorders to become a Speech Language Pathologist.
+I’m currently in my first year at NYU, and I look forward to helping voice patients exactly like myself from the other side of the therapy desk in a few years!
 While I’ll always love to perform, I can’t imagine a better way to spend my life than by helping others find confidence through the practice that restored mine.